GameFoundry/bsf/Documentation/Manuals/docs/01_Developer_Manuals/04_threading.md

 This section describes the most basic primitives you can use to manipulate threads.
 All threading primitives use the standard C++ library constructs, so for more information you should read their documentation.

 ## Thread
-To create a new thread use @bs::Thread, with its constructor parameter being a function pointer of the function that will execute on the new thread.
+To create a new thread use @Thread, with its constructor parameter being a function pointer of the function that will execute on the new thread.
 ~~~~~~~~~~~~~{.cpp}
 void workerFunc()
 {